sgtpepperpt/stcp-api/README.md

 Retrieves static data about lines, stops, locations, and real-time estimates of bus arrivals.

 Since it's based on a non-official API, it may stop working in the future.
-Confirmed working as of 24 February 2024.
+Confirmed working as of 31 July 2025.

 See the files at [stcp/api.py](stcp/api.py) and [stcp/util.py](stcp/util.py) for the complete documentation, and [examples.md](examples.md) for usage examples.